Your cart is empty

 This Time Management course focuses on using Microsoft Excel, Word and PowerPoint to save you time.
 As with all computer-based office tools, we tend to use familiar features and functions and ignore the rest.
 You will learn how to really use these effectively to produce amazing professional documents, spreadsheets and presentations, and with the use of our breath-taking shortcuts, it needn’t take you hours!

-Most people go to their ribbon (or toolbar) to increase the size of their font.
+Free tip: Most people go to their ribbon (or toolbar) to increase the size of their font.
 If you highlight your text and press Ctrl + [ or Ctrl + ] your font size will decrease/increase.
-You will also learn:

 Today’s PA’s duties do not end with looking after your boss’ calendar.
 Top PAs are now taking on more responsibilities such as managing projects and events.
 This course will take you through a project life cycle and show you how to make it a shining success, earning you praise and gratitude from your boss and respect and admiration from your colleagues.